 - transfer with minimal assistance and tolerate supported standing with or without an assistive device for at least 5 minutes

-- are between 18 to 65 years of age
+- be between 18 to 65 years of age

-- are able to communicate effectively in English
+- be able to communicate effectively in English

 You will not be eligible to participate in this study if you:

 - have hip and/or flexion contractures of greater than 10 degrees